UofT-EcoSystem/GPU-Virtualization-Benchmarks/README.md

 TODO...

 ## To Add New Benchmarks
 To use our benchmark wrapper script, each benchmark should implement the same interface to synchronize kernel launches.
 Consider a test comprises two applications A and B, with each application invoking different GPU compute kernels.
 The goal is to capture performance data during the period where both kernels from A and B execute concurrently.
+Hence, kernel execution in each application should start at the same time and ideally end around the same time.
+Since it's impossible to guarantee all kernels end simultaneously due to kernel runtime difference, the data processing script will calculate the delta of kernel elapased time between A and B and discard profiled statistics in the tail where only one application is running.
 The timing relationship among A, B and the wrapper script is shown in the timing diagram below.

 ![alt text](https://raw.githubusercontent.com/UofT-EcoSystem/GPU-Virtualization-Benchmarks/master/docs/wrapper_squence.png?token=AGTJ4mE9QrhHsR6V7_bMo_Whkr4ofRobks5cBWkowA%3D%3D)